 Three Real Five Star Reviews of Kippasuo Pro DiscGolfPark

-Three real, unedited reviews from disc golfers with UDisc:
+Three real, unedited reviews of Kippasuo Pro from disc golfers with UDisc: